 Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems, Martin Kleppman

 You need to be aware of changing database technology, their pros and cons, and how to maintain them.
-This is what Kleppmann’s book offers, providing a comprehensive guide to the current state of databases and their features.
+This is what Kleppmann’s book offers, providing a comprehensive guide to the current state of databases and their features, from PostgreSQL to MongoDB.
 You will learn how to better use the tech that already exists, including aspects like scalability, consistency, and fault tolerance.

 Databases Certifications